-If you’re already bucking the trend by throwing your steak on the BBQ, why not take the opportunity to spice things up a bit with a BBQ steak rub or seasoning.
+If you’re already bucking the trend by throwing your steak on the BBQ, why not take the opportunity to spice things up a bit with a BBQ steak rub or steak seasoning.
 The options when it comes to seasonings for your BBQ steak are as varies as your tastes.
-For a simple BBQ steak rub that lets the natural flavors of the meat shine through, consider salt, fresh cracked black pepper and perhaps a dash or two of garlic powder.
+For a simple BBQ steak rub that lets the natural flavors of the meat shine through, consider kosher salt, fresh cracked black pepper and perhaps a dash or two of garlic powder.

 For those of you looking for that classic BBQ sauce flavor in a BBQ steak rub, try coating your steak liberally with paprika, onion and garlic powders, along with a quality sea salt.
 It can’t get much more traditional than that.
 If you’re feel adventurous, lemon pepper, celery salt or even a nice, dark unsweetened cocoa powder can create a unique flavor profile that compliments the big, juicy flavors of beef.
-If you’ve got more time, consider giving a marinade a try, but when going this route, avoid anything that contains sugar, which can burn and become unpalatable when exposed to open flame.
+If you’ve got more time, consider giving a steak marinade a try, but when going this route, avoid anything that contains sugar, which can burn and become unpalatable when exposed to open flame.
 Try experimenting with seasonings in small batches until you find the combo, or two or three, that are just right for you.

 How to BBQ a Steak: Handy Reference Guide